xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SAMPLE**?(inprng, outrng, method, rate, labels)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output column or the name, as text, of a new sheet to contain the output column.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output column or the name, as text, of a new sheet to contain the output column.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Method    is a text character that indicates the type of sampling.
+Method&nbsp;&nbsp;&nbsp;&nbsp;is a text character that indicates the type of sampling.

   - > If method is "P", then periodic sampling is used.
 The input range
     > is sampled every nth cell, where n = rate.